Aviation

 International Trends and the Future of Aerial Firefighting in New Zealand

-In this blog we discuss the aerial firefighting trends we have been seeing overseas, and what we predict the future of air-based firefighting in New Zealand to look like.
+Discussing the aerial firefighting trends we have been seeing overseas & what we predict the future of air-based firefighting in New Zealand to look like.

 This blog is a summary of a section within our ebook we recently published, which details our discussion with Richard 'Mac' McNamara, the National Manager of Operations and Aviation Lead for Fire and Emergency NZ (FENZ).